kparc/kcc/README.md

 $ kup
 ```

-The material in this course is designed to work against both the native build and the web version.
+This course can be completed using both native builds and the web version.
 It is up to you which one to use.

 ### run

-Start your very first 𝒌 session like so.
+Start your very first 𝒌 session like so:

 ![k banner](https://user-images.githubusercontent.com/1530846/112928137-5f5a6600-9116-11eb-898d-bf0996555343.png)